Vogaeael/multiple-choice-question-console/README.md

         "The first wrong answer",
         "The second wrong answer"
       ],
-      "rightAnswer": "The right answer"
+      "correctAnswer": "The correct answer"
     }
     {
       "questionText": "A question with only one wrong answer", "wrongAnswers": "The wrong answer",
-      "rightAnswer": "The right answer"
+      "correctAnswer": "The correct answer"
     }
   ]
 }